-TruckTrend.com offers lots of reviews of SUV and truck tires, including occasional reports that reflect long-term testing.
+TruckTrend.com offers reviews of SUV and truck tires, including occasional reports that reflect long-term testing.
 Articles are detailed and opinions are offered, though tires are not rated and opinions of whether one tire is better than another are rarely offered.

 Based in Canada, AutoGuide.com regularly tests tires, including SUV and light truck tires.
 Reviews are hands on, testing based and often comparative.
 Ratings are not provided, but reviews leave little doubt about how well the tires measure up.

 Editors at Four Wheeler Network review all-terrain and other off-road tires on a fairly regular basis.
 Testing is hands on and well-illustrated, though discussion isn't terribly detailed.
 Ratings are not provided, nor are best tires named.
 An older, comparative test of 13 A/T tires is helpful, though it suffers from some of the same shortcomings as the stand-alone reviews on the site.

 This website covers everything off-road: dirt bikes, snowmobiles and four-wheelers, along with four-wheel drive trucks and Jeeps.
 There aren't any side-by-side tests, but individual reviews are posted for several off-road tires with testers rating performance both on the pavement and on the trail.